-4.4.3.1 Clear/Write Cycle - Refer to Figure 4-6, the Clear/Write Cycle Flow Diagram, while reading this section.
-The discussion assumes that the MG10 is initialized, CYT0 AW RQ is set, and CYT1 CYC START has been produced.
+4.4.3.1 Clear/Write Cycle - Refer to Figure 4-6, Clear/Write Cycle Flow Diagram, while reading this section.
+The discussion assumes that the MH10 is initialized, CYT0 AW RQ is set, and CYT1 CYC START has been produced.

 During a Clear/Write cycle, a read operation is performed first; however, the data is lost because the sense strobe lines are disabled and the data is not strobed from the sense amplifiers.
 In effect, this is a destructive read operation that clears memory prior to writing new data into memory.

-AT the beginning of this cycle, the CYT1 C(N) CYC START signal asserts and the CYT1 C(N) RUN flip-flop is set.
+At the beginning of this cycle, the CYT1 C(N) CYC START signal asserts and the CYT1 C(N) RUN flip-flop is set.
 Signals MAT1 A EARLY, MAT1 INITIATE, and MAT1 READ EARLY begin the destructive read operation.
 Additionally, setting CYT1 C(N) CYC START asserts CYT1 C(N) SET DIN EN L, which sets the CYT1 C(N) MB SEL and CYT1 C(N) DATA IN EN flip-flops.

-The active controller ( $\dot{C}0$ or C1) signal (C(N) Pn ACT) is ANDed with its respective controller MB SEL signal to produce the PAD0 C(N) Pn SEL H signals.
+The active controller (C0 or C1) signal [C(N) Pn ACT] is ANDed with its respective controller MB SEL signal to produce the PAD0 C(N) Pn SEL H signals.
 They are then inverted and become the DAT0 C(N) Pn SEL L and DAT0 C(N) Pn+1 SEL L signals, which enable the Memory Buffer receiver multiplexors for the proper ports to receive the data from the processor.

-While the core read portion of the Clear/Write cycle is being performed, the processor, after receiving the ADR ACK pulse from the MG10, sends back a Pn WR RS pulse along with the data and parity bits.
+While the core read portion of the Clear/Write cycle is being performed, the processor, after receiving the ADR ACK pulse from the MH10, sends back a Pn WR RS pulse along with the data and parity bits.
 The data is received from the processor (along with Pn WR RS) and loaded into the Memory Buffer.
-The selected CYT1 C(N) DATA IN EN level allows the data to be transferred from the Memory Buffer through the BC20D Core Interface Cables to the data latches in the CMC section.
+The selected CYT1 C(N) DATA IN EN level allows the data to be transferred from the Memory Buffer through the BC20D Core Interface cables to the data latches in the CMC section.

 When MAT1 READ EARLY is negated, while the MAT1 WR EN flip-flop is set, the WRITE EARLY signal is asserted.
-This turns on the X and Y write current generators and the X and Y switches on the G235 module.
-The MAT1 WRITE LATE and MAT1 INH TIME signals are asserted 25 ns later; signal MAT1 WRITE LATE is actually MAT1 WRITE EARLY delayed 25 ns At the time of its assertion, it turns on the X and Y write drivers.
+This turns on the X and Y write current generators and the X and Y switches on the G236 module..
+MAT1 WRITE LATE is asserted 75 ns later followed by MAT1 INH TIME after another 25 ns.
+MAT1 WRITE LATE turns on the X and Y write drivers.
 Accordingly, the MAT1 INH TIME signal provides the timing required for turning on the inhibit drivers.

-Another 25 ns delay is encountered; its trailing edge triggers another delay (75 ns) and also asserts MAT1 MG10 WR EARLY (N) L. This signal is sent to the controller as CAB C(N) ST OF WR.
+MAT1 MG10 WR EARLY (N) is asserted at the same time as MAT1 INH TIME.
+The MG10 WR EARLY signal is sent to the controller as CAB C(N) ST OF WR.
 It is used to set the PRC1 C(N) Pn LAST flip-flop, stating which port is presently being accessed.
-Additionally, it asserts CYT1 STATE CLEAR, which resets the PAD1 C(N) Pn RQ, CYT1 C(N) MB SEL, DATA IN EN, DATA OUT EN, and RUN flipflops; this disconnects the memory from the memory bus.
+Additionally, it asserts CYT1 STATE CLEAR, which resets the PAD1 C(N) Pn RQ, CYT1 C(N) MB SEL, DATA IN EN, DATA OUT EN, and RUN flip-flops: this disconnects the memory from the memory bus.

-Figure 4-5 Data Path Diagram
+Figure 4-6 Clear Write Timing Flow Diagram

-Figure 4-6 Clearrite Timing Flow Diagram At the conclusion of the 75 ns delay, the MAT1 WR EN flip-flop is cleared.
-Another 225 ns delay times out and negates the MAT1 INH TIME signal, disabling the inhibit drivers.
+The MAT1 WR EN flip-flop is cleared next (after 25 ns).
+Another 250-ns delay then times out and negates the MAT1 INH TIME signal, disabling the inhibit drivers.
 Signal MAT1 WRITE EARLY is negated 25 ns later.
 This turns off the same current generators (X and Y write) and switches (X and Y) that it had previously turned on.
 Then, the MAT1 WRITE LATE signal is negated, turning off the X and Y write drivers and signaling the end of the write sequence.